 Our little blue robot just can't catch a break.
 Today Rockman Unity announced the cancellation of Capcom of Japan's Rockman Ultrabook project.
 We actually haven't heard a peep from this thing since Spring, so... there you go.

 As one might recall, the Rockman Ultrabook was intended to be a Rockman-themed notebook PC released in Japan.
 Fans could vote on some of its features, like pre-installed desktop wallpapers and the packaging.

 In all, this is not a huge loss.
-But it is once again another Mega Man/Rockman product that thrived on fan-feedback to bite the dust.
+But it's another example of a Mega Man/Rockman product that got axed.
+These last couple years have not been kind.

 Source: Rockman Unity (via The Mega Man Network)